DTJF/libpruio/src/doc/_6_messages.md

 5 kB free.

 \Item{"parsing kernel claims"} The constructor failed to scan for kernel pinmux claims.
-This error may occur when you use the loadable kernel module for pinmuxing and you didn't enable the free pinmux feature (= not calling PruIo::PruIo(PRUIO_ACT_FREMUX OR ...) ).
-The driver couldn't find or the KERNEL_PINMUX_PINS file.
-The most likly reason is that the structur of the sysfs folder tree changed, due to kernel developments.
+This error only occurs when you use the loadable kernel module for pinmuxing, and you didn't enable the free pinmux feature (= not calling PruIo::PruIo(PRUIO_ACT_FREMUX OR ...) ).
+In that case the file KERNEL_PINMUX_PINS wasn't found.
+The most likly reason is that the path to that sysfs file changed, due to kernel developments.

 \Item{"segfault"} There are lots of reasons for this kind of message.
-When you're sure that it happens in the constructor. then it's most likely that it happens because the driver tried to wtite to PRUSS memory while the PRUSS isn't enabled. -> Either load a device tree overlay that includes `&pruss { status = "okay" }` or load the kernel module.
+When you're sure that it happens in the constructor, then it's most likely that it happens because the driver tried to wtite to PRUSS memory while the PRUSS isn't enabled. -> Make sure that the PRUSS are enabled, by loading a device tree overlay that includes `&pruss {
+status = "okay" }` and check if the `uio_pruss` kernel module is loaded.
+See chapter \ref sSecPruDriver for further info.

 ## Destructor {#sSecPruIoDTor}